kapteyn-astro/kapteyn/SPHINX/kmpfittutorial.rst

 .. _standard_errors_weighted_fits:

-Standard errors in Weighted fits
+Standard errors in weighted fits
 ++++++++++++++++++++++++++++++++++

 In the literature [Num]_ we can find analytical expressions for the standard errors